Anyone interested in heading down the mergers and acquisitions career path should be aware: It’s not for amateurs.

 3. M&A manager / managing director career

-At investment banks, the M&A manager’s job - aside from the traditional role of overseeing the company’s operations - is above all, sales.
-Look through the prerequisites for any senior M&A position and something that occurs again and again is a ‘portfolio of clients’ - the CEOs and CFOs of companies you can call on a whim to discuss potential deals.
+At investment banks, the M&A manager’s job – aside from the traditional role of overseeing the company’s operations – is above all, sales.
+Look through the prerequisites for any senior M&A position and something that you’ll see again and again is a ‘portfolio of clients’ – the CEOs and CFOs of companies you can call on a whim to discuss potential deals.

 When appointments are made by investment banks and announced in the financial press, it often goes hand-in-hand with a mention of how they’re a deal-maker.
 Deal-making, or selling the services of the investment bank, is the alchemy of investment banks.

-It’s still their biggest source of income, and brings in hundreds of millions of dollars every year.
+It’s still their biggest source of income and brings in hundreds of millions of dollars every year.
 The ability to do it well goes back to why they’re so keen to test analysts’ social skills at the very beginning.

-Some words about education: what are the best degrees for M&A
+What are the best degrees for M&A

 Specific M&A training courses

-• M&A Science Academy Unlimited
+- M&A Science Academy Unlimited

-• The LBS Mergers and Acquisitions Course
+- The LBS Mergers and Acquisitions Course

-• IMAA International M&A Expert Program
+- IMAA International M&A Expert Program

-• Corporate Finance Institute M&A Modelling Course
+- Corporate Finance Institute M&A Modelling Course

-• CIMA Mergers and Acquisitions Masters Course
+- CIMA Mergers and Acquisitions Masters Course

-• Stanford Business Mergers and Acquisitions Course
+- Stanford Business Mergers and Acquisitions Course

-• Mergers and Acquisitions at Harvard Business School
+- Mergers and Acquisitions at Harvard Business School

-• Kellogg School of Business: Creating Value Through M&A
+- Kellogg School of Business: Creating Value Through M&A

-• INSEAD M&As and Corporate Strategy
+- INSEAD M&As and Corporate Strategy

-• The M&A Council: On-site Training for M&A Teams
+- The M&A Council: On-site Training for M&A Teams

 Finance (investment banking) is still a big draw among MBA graduates, typically attracting between 30% and 40% of the best business schools.